 The Stella was imported to the USA with 2-stroke power in several batches in the early years.
 The only state to miss out was California with its most stringent regulations.
 The 2-stroke Stella 150 was generally available from 2003-2006 and then again in 2008 and 2009.
 Genuine made a few tweaks to the Stella for 2008 including the inclusion of their ‘Bad Boy’ super horn and a few fit and finish improvements.

 Genuine intended to replace the hard to import 2-stroke Stella with a cleaner burning 4-stroke Stella for 2010, but import and customs delays meant these 4-stroke Stella’s didn’t make it to showrooms until 2011.
 The good news was that this cleaner 4-stroke scooter went on sale in California and up in Canada for the first time.
-Genuine worked with Toronto based Motoretta to get the Stella in Canadian showrooms.
 With a clean burning 4-stroke, the Stella looks to be around for a long time to come.
 Motorcycle.com was impressed enough to award the 4-stroke Stella their best scooter for 2011 award.
-The 4-stroke Stella remains on sale in USA and Canada as of 2013.
+The 4-stroke Stella remains on sale in USA and Canada as of 2017.

 For 2014, Genuine debuted an automatic version of their Stella using a smaller 125cc motor.
 This latest revision moves the spare tire over to the right flank to make room for a modern CVT.
 Despite the fancy automatic shifting, the lower displacement Auto model sells for $200 less ($3499).